KPRSN/Lounge/README.md

-Spotibar
+Lounge
 ========

-Putting spotify in the OS X status bar.
-Work in progress...
+Putting your music player in the status bar of Mac OS X.

+Note that this project is still at a very early stage of development.